boboldehampsink/tagmanager/README.md

 Plugin that allows you to edit and delete tags.

 Features:
+ - Create tags (with custom fields)
- - Edit tags including fieldlayout
+ - Edit tags (with custom fields)
  - Delete tags

 Important: